TakaoIMAI/An-example-of-e8/README.md

 (5)Decompose an element of r8C into a linear combination of the 248 bases matrices.

 (6)Check the Lie bracket operations of Lie subalgebras of r8C

+# Verup 2023/10/30
+Fixed the incorrect maximum_tempdir in ../Operation_and_Converter/wxMaxima/1st_step.mac and 2nd_step.mac.
+An error occurred because there was no Relement.txt file in ../Operation_and_Converter/wxMaxima/elements def.mac.
+Prepared Relement.txt.
+Also fixed the incorrect stfile and tempdir settings in elements_def.mac.